 In recent years, we have seen a growing number of lawyers' schools established by universities and provincial justice bureaus in the Mainland providing vocational training in advocacy, ethics, practice and law firm management for lawyers.
 Members of the Hong Kong Bar are invited to teach in the Mainland.
 The establishment of lawyers' schools evidences the professionalisation of Mainland China's legal industry.

-In the past six years, we have launched a "Common Law course" for undergraduate and postgraduate students at Peking University.
+In the past eight years, we have launched a "Common Law course" for undergraduate and postgraduate students at Peking University.
 The Hong Kong Bar Association has offered scholarships to outstanding students who have taken the course.
 The awardees were invited to come to Hong Kong to observe the daily work of barristers and to experience the operation of common law in Hong Kong.
 The purpose is to enhance Mainland law students’ understanding of the common law system in foreign jurisdictions and thereby facilitating Mainland China’s integration with overseas countries and enabling the Mainland to catch up with well-developed countries.

 Following China's “One Belt, One Road” initiative, it will become a norm and an inevitable trend for Chinese enterprises to “go global” and "connect with the rest of the world".

 A sound and stable judicial system is conducive to business development.
 The “going global” process often entails facing complex and unfamiliar business environment.
 It is essential that Chinese Enterprises should understand commercial law, contract law and international trade customs.
 With the benefit of having a system of law under which the requisite elements of a valid and enforceable contract are clearly stated so that the parties could perform their obligations in accordance with the terms of the contract, Hong Kong is well poised to serve as a platform for parties to resolve commercial disputes.
 This will greatly increase the parties' confidence in entering into agreements and complying with contractual terms.